FoxiDen/PublicHolidaysAPI/README.md

 ## Managing the MSSQL Database

 The database is hosted on MS Azure.
-If you'd like to reset it to clear state, run these commands for migrations from the repository directory:
+If you'd like to reset it to clear state, run these commands for migrations from the repository-directory/PublicHolidaysApi folder:

     dotnet ef database update 0
     dotnet ef database update